-The site has excellent visibility from the south side of Mosely Avenue and the east side of Lakehurst Circle.
-West of the Subject is Admirals Cove, a multifamily property.
+The site has excellent visibility from the south side of Mosley Avenue.
+Adjacent to the west of the Subject is vacant land, which will house Phase I of the development.
+Further west of the Subject is Admirals Cove, a multifamily property.
 Admirals Cove was not utilized in the report due to incompatible unit types.
 To the northwest is vacant land and Estuary Park.
-Adjacent to the east of the Subject is vacant land, which will house PSH II of the development.
-Further east is additional vacant land, followed by single-family homes, and Alameda Landing shopping center.
+To the east is additional vacant land, followed by single-family homes, and Alameda Landing shopping center.
 Vacant land adjacent to the south of the Subject will contain the North Housing Senior Apartments.
 Further south is another portion of the Admirals Cove apartment complex and an office building.
 To the north of the Subject is vacant land, with industrial properties situated further north along the Oakland Inner Harbor.
 Views to the northeast contain additional vacant land and wet lands, followed by single-family homes and the Bay 37 development.
 Bay 37 features new for-sale homes, townhomes, and condos and is still partially under construction.
 Surrounding uses are in average to excellent condition.